Monday, April 27, 2009

 Photobucket

-I added the topping just before I baked each pizza.
-If you have a pretty moist dough and you are making a thin crust pizza, letting it sit too long with the toppings on it may the dough soggy and very difficult to get it off the peel!
-(As you can see, it is already on my Mini SuperPeel.)
-NOTE: Make sure to flour your peel and then sprinkle with plenty of cornmeal to make sure the dough will slide off nicely.
-Some people place a piece of parchment over the peel and dust that with cornmeal, but I haven't tried that with my metal peel, and you don't need to do that with the SuperPeel.
+IMPORTANT NOTE (this applies to any pizza dough): If you have a pretty moist dough (such as a no-knead dough) and you are making a thin crust pizza, letting it sit too long with the toppings on it may make the dough soggy and very difficult to get it off the peel!
+(As you can see in the photo, it is already on my custom-made 12"-wide Mini SuperPeel.
+You can get the 14"-wide SuperPeel here.)
+Make sure to flour your peel (pizza paddle) and then sprinkle with plenty of cornmeal to make sure the dough will slide off nicely.
+If using a metal peel, or ordinary wooden (here's a 14" one and here's a 12" one) or bamboo (here's a 14" one and here's a 12" one) peel or pizza paddle, place a piece of baking parchment over the peel.
+You can slide it off onto your hot stone or pan along with the parchment!
+You could also do this with the SuperPeel, if your dough is too soggy.)

 Photobucket